AlynxZhou/azbutton-pico/README.md

 $ cp lib/azbutton-pico.uf2 /WHERE/YOU/MOUNT/PICO
 ```

-It should re-connect to your computer, then you'll see it as a USB HID keyboard, press the button will send Enter.
+It should re-connect to your computer, then you'll see it as a USB HID keyboard, press the button will send F23.

 # Modification

 ## Scancode

-Search the code for `HID_KEYBOARD_SCANCODE_ENTER`, and replace them with other scancodes you define.
+Search the code for `HID_KEYBOARD_SCANCODE_KEY`, and replace them with other scancodes you define.

-NOTE: If you want to use it as a modifier key (Ctrl, Alt or others), it's not the same, because HID uses different bytes for normal key and modifier key.
-You could edit `button_press()` and `button_release()` to cancel the normal key and change the modifier key, but I suggest to keep using Enter on it, and remap scancode on your system, for example, [use udev rules to remap keys](https://wiki.archlinux.org/title/Map_scancodes_to_keycodes#Using_udev).
+NOTE: If you want to use it as a modifier key (Ctrl, Alt, Shift or GUI), it's not the same, because HID uses different bytes for normal key and modifier key.
+You could edit `button_press()` and `button_release()` to empty the normal key array and change the modifier key byte, but I suggest to keep using Compose (Application) key in code, and remap it on your system, for example, [use udev rules to remap keys](https://wiki.archlinux.org/title/Map_scancodes_to_keycodes#Using_udev).
+Some keys won't work on macOS, for example F21~F23.

 ## GPIO PIN